ttanninen/freeride_spot_review_webapp/pylint_report.md

                               skill_level,
                               aspect, (duplicate-code)
 ```

-These parts are similar and maybe could be hard-coded into some container, but, yet again, this works now fine.
+These parts are similar because app.py passes these arguments to a function in spots.py.
+Maybe the arguments could be packed inside a dict or spot class object, but for now, this works fine.